Does AI content rank in Google? Yes, but not every piece will get ranked. If you want to rank AI content, here’s what you need to do.

 In fact, Google explicitly says there’s nothing wrong with appropriately using AI or automation for content creation purposes.
 So, AI content won’t be banned from search results.

-This means that Google primarily judges content based on its quality – not based on who or “what” authored it.
+This means Google judges content based on its quality and originality – not based on who or "what" authored it.

 Many Reddit users have success ranking AI-generated content but with proper editing and SEO.